Skip to main content

 • The Ribbon interface is a set of toolbars at the top of the window in Office programs designed to help you quickly find the commands that you need to complete a task.
 The ribbon displays a combination of icons and tabs.
 Commands are grouped under multiple tabs.
 Some commands are so extensive that they need additional windows to display their entire functionality.
 The dialog box launcher icon will open these windows.
 Contextual tabs will appear only when the user needs them, such as when a picture is selected, or a table is inserted.

-This page titled 8.1: Planning a Presentation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.1: Planning a Presentation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform.